VoltRipper

 The verdict

 The Dust Moto Hightail is one of the very few serious American-made electric dirt bikes — designed in Oregon, assembled in Detroit — and it arrives as a genuine premium machine rather than a Sur-Ron-class play bike.
-It earns a VoltRipper Score of 79/100, #12 of the 37 bikes we track.
+It earns a VoltRipper Score of 86/100 — a solid mid-pack result among the bikes we track.
 The hardware is legitimately high-end: 32 kW peak, 75 mph, 658 N·m of wheel torque, full-size 21/18-inch wheels, long-travel suspension, and a swappable 4.4 kWh pack.
 Two things hold the Score back, and they're both honest: a premium-motorcycle price of $10,950, and the reality that it's a just-launching startup with no long-term owner base or aftermarket yet.
 Buy it if American manufacturing and a full-size premium chassis matter to you — and you're an early adopter comfortable with a brand-new company.

 Who it's for — and who should skip it